g-male/darin-portfolio/content/capturing/product/haunted-starbucks-walmart-boots.md

 postyear: "2024"
 contentdesc: product
 ---
-E-commerce product photography, and editing for Haunted Starbucks at the Knock Twice Studio, 2024.
+E-commerce product photography, and editing for Haunted Starbucks.
+Shot in the Knock Twice Studio.